 What you need to know about Group Litigation Orders (GLOs) in the UK

-Group Litigation Orders (GLOs) are vital to the UK legal system.
-By consolidating multiple claims into one legal action, GLOs streamline the legal process, making it easier for everyone involved.
-In this guide, you’ll learn how GLOs work, what types of cases they cover, and how they can benefit you.
+Find out how GLOs work, what types of cases they cover, and how they can benefit you.
 Whether you’re considering joining an existing claim or just want to understand your options, we give you the clarity you need.

 How GLOs work in the UK

-A GLO is a court order that brings similar claims together into a single legal action.
 For example, after the British Airways data breach, a GLO let affected passengers combine their claims against the airline into one unified case.
-Unlike class actions in the US, where individuals are automatically included unless they opt out, you must actively opt-in to participate in a GLO.
+Unlike class actions in the US, where individuals are automatically included unless they opt out, you must actively opt in to participate in a GLO.

 Here’s a closer look at how the process works: